 Last year the Obama administration outlined changes made to its Home Affordable Modification Program, or HAMP, to help people avoid foreclosure.
 This new revised HAMP reaches more distressed homeowners and offers incentives to Fannie Mae and Freddie Mac to forgive debt on homes with mortgages that are upside down, also known as principal reductions.

 HAMP was introduced in March 2009 as a way to help homeowners on the verge of foreclosure lower their mortgage payments.
 For homeowners who are accepted, the program offers a three-month trial period of reduced mortgage payments.
 If they make all their payments, the reduced payments should become permanent.

 HAMP also includes Home Affordable Foreclosure Alternative, or HAFA, for homeowners who are unable to pay their mortgage and need to transition out of their homes.
 HAFA allows a homeowner to do a short sale on a home and not pay the deficiency balance.
-HAFA was updated this year to better streamline the process for homeowners seeking a short sale.
+HAFA was updated last year to better streamline the process for homeowners seeking a short sale.
 These updates include the elimination of occupancy requirements for eligibility and up to $8,500 for second liens.

 Problems with HAMP

 The revised HAMP aims to correct some of the problems the program has had in the past.